Nowra: Public transport

 Nowra Coaches operates services from Nowra to Bomaderry, Huskisson, Vincentia and Jervis Bay.
 Shoal Bus operates services from Nowra to Berry, Gerringong and Sussex Inlet.
 Premier Motor Service operates express services along the Princes Highway from Sydney to Eden that call at Nowra.

-Nowra has no direct rail connection, but the Illawarra railway line terminates at nearby Bomaderry railway station with NSW TrainLink operating services to Kiama and Sydney.
+Nowra has no direct rail connection, but the Illawarra railway line terminates at nearby Bomaderry railway station with Sydney Trains operating services to Kiama and Sydney.